TedBrookings/fitneuron/README.md

 matplotlib 1.2.1
 scipy 0.12.0

-Contents:
+Supplemental Contents:
-fitneuron - Contains c++ code for fitting and simulating neuron models scripts - Contains python and matlab code for plotting and analyzing recorded/simulated traces models - Contains subdirectories for each neuron model from the paper
+scripts - Contains python and matlab code for plotting and analyzing recorded/simulated traces models - Contains subdirectories for each neuron model from the paper
          Each subdirectory contains necessary data and scripts to fit or simulate models, as well as a log of the outcome of the fits we performed.
 Keep in mind that the fits are stochastic, so exact duplication of results is not guaranteed. figure 1 - Contains a python script which generates the panel data for figure 1 figure 6 - Contains a script and the basic data necessary to generate the compensation plots from figure 6